alexfru/SmallerC/v0100/doc/smlrc.md

 *   **short** and **unsigned short** are 16-bit
 *   **int** and **unsigned int** are either 16-bit or 32-bit, depending on the mode(l)
+*   **wchar_t** is either unsigned or signed, 16-bit or 32-bit, depending on
+    the relevant options
+*   Wide string literals can't be concatenated with adjacent plain string literals
+*   Non-ASCII chars may not appear in wide characters or wide string literals, use hexadecimal escape sequences to work around this, e.g.
+    **L'\xF1'** for Latin small letter N with tilde
 *   struct/union members are naturally aligned by default, that is, 16-bit types are 2-byte-aligned and 32-bit types are 4-byte-aligned.
 Use **#pragma pack()** if necessary